 That you understand where they are coming from

-Be reminded about what to do next
+What to do next

 So go and take a look at your About page now.
 Have you checked those points off?
-Do you think there is room for improvement or perhaps you disagree.
+Do you think there is room for improvement or perhaps you disagree?
 Let me know!

-The Copy Detective
+Belinda (AKA The Copy Detective)